fiduswriter/fiduswriter/README.md

 The following are instructions working on most *NIX systems.

 0. Install the development packages of libjpeg and python and the python virtual environment creator.
 How you do this depends on your system.
 On Debian and Ubuntu the packages are called libjpeg-dev, python-dev and python-virtualenv.
-Install them with your favorite package manager, for example on Debian/Ubuntu on the command line by running "sudo apt-get install libjpeg-dev python-dev python-virtualenv"
+Install them with your favorite package manager, for example on the command line by running:

+  sudo apt-get install libjpeg-dev python-dev python-virtualenv

 1. Start the command line (terminal).

 2. Cd to where you have your sources.

-3. Install virtualenv.
-To do so, type on the command line:

-  easy_install virtualenv

-4. Once virtualenv is installed, you can use the virtualenv command to create virtual environments.
+3. You can use the virtualenv command to create virtual environments.
 The following command will create an environment called "fiduswriter-venv":

   virtualenv  --no-site-packages fiduswriter-venv

-5. Activate the virtualenv by typing:
+4. Activate the virtualenv by typing:

   source fiduswriter-venv/bin/activate

-6. Install the requirements for running  fiduswriter by typing:
+5. Install the requirements for running  fiduswriter by typing:

   pip install -r requirements.txt

-7. Synchronize the DB and create a superuser by typing:
+6. Synchronize the DB and create a superuser by typing:

   python manage.py syncdb